plone/documentation/develop/plone/getstarted/debug_mode.rst

         # Zope is in debug mode

 .. note::
-   There is a difference between Zope being in debug mode and the Javascript and CSS resource registries being in debug mode (although they will automatically be set to debug mode if you start Zope in debug mode).
+   There is a difference between Zope being in debug mode and the JavaScript and CSS resource registries being in debug mode (although they will automatically be set to debug mode if you start Zope in debug mode).